Total $k$-domination in Cartesian product of complete graphs: Introduction

-The first approach to domination in graph appears within the problem of the five queens, \emph{i.e.}, place five queens on a chessboard so that every square is dominated by at least one queen.
-Note that the solutions to this problem are dominating sets in the graph whose vertices are the $64$ squares of the chessboard and vertices $a, b$ are adjacent if a queen may move from $a$ to $b$ in one move.
-More recently, a problem on total domination appeared as Questions 3 of the 40$^{th}$ International Mathematical Olympiad which is equivalent to determine the total domination number of the Cartesian product of two path graphs with same even order, \emph{i.e.}, $\gamma_{t}(P_{2n}\Box P_{2n})$.
-Recently, several authors have studied the total domination of product of graphs like Cartesian, strong and lexicographic, see \emph{e.g.} \cite{BHS,BJS,CK,LH}.
+The first approach to domination in graph appears within the problem of the five queens, \emph{i.e.}, place five queens on a chessboard so that every free square is dominated by at least one queen\footnote{One sample solution is queens on d4, e7, f5, g8, h6.}.
+Note that the solutions to this problem are dominating sets in the graph whose vertices are the $64$ squares of the chessboard and vertices $a, b$ are adjacent if a queen may move from $a$ to $b$ in one move or queen occupies vertex $a$.
+More recently, a problem on total domination appeared as Questions 3 of the 40\textsuperscript{th} International Mathematical Olympiad, which was equivalent to determining the total domination number of the Cartesian product of two path graphs with same even order, \emph{i.e.}, $\gamma_{t}(P_{2n}\Box P_{2n})$.
+Several authors have studied the total domination of product of graphs like Cartesian, strong and lexicographic, see \emph{e.g.} \cite{BHS,BJS,CK,LH}.
+Some of the works associated to domination number in graphs study a problem with a natural presentation in a rectangular board involving chess pieces, for instance, one of the famous problem relative to domination in graph has recently been solved.
+Michael Simkin has solved the $n$-queens problem, see \cite{Si}; it is to determine $\mathcal{Q}(n)$, the number of ways to place $n$ mutually non-threatening queens on an $n\times n$ board.

-In this paper we deal with the total $2$-domination number of Cartesian product $K_n\Box K_m$ of two complete graphs which is a sharp lower bound of the total $2$-domination number of Cartesian product of two graphs.
-Sometimes, throughout this work, we solve or refer to the following equivalent problem in an $n\times m$ board which could be conveniently used to obtain $\gamma_{2t}(K_n\Box K_m)$.
+Sometimes, throughout this work, we refer to the following equivalent problem in an $n\times m$ board which could be a convenient tool to visualize and obtain $\gamma_{kt}(K_n\Box K_m)$ for $k\geq2$.

-\begin{problem} Determine the minimum number of chess-rooks\footnote{Remind that rooks (in the chess game) are a powerful piece which may move to as many squares as you want in either a row or column.} placed at distinct squares of an $n\times m$ board such that each cell is dominated by at least two rooks considering that no rook dominated the square where it is placed. \end{problem}
+\begin{problem} Determine the minimum number of chess-rooks\footnote{Reminder that rooks, in the game of chess, are major pieces which may move horizontally or vertically to any other square in their rank (row) or file (column).} placed at distinct squares of an $n\times m$ board such that each cell is dominated by at least $k$ rooks considering that no rook dominated the square where it is placed and no rook obstructs other rooks. \end{problem}